mgood7123/QParse/README.md

 ```
 // syscall.decl
 //
 //     file format:
 //         // comment, this can < contain anything % at @ all !
 //
 //         #COMMENT_BEGIN
 //         this is a block comment
 //             this can < contain anything % at @ all !
 //         #COMMENT_END
 //
 //         // syscall documentation goes directly above syscall
 //         // this can be
 //         // multiple comments
 //         #COMMENT_BEGIN
 //               or multiple
 //         #COMMENT_END
 //         #COMMENT_BEGIN
 //               block comments
 //         #COMMENT_END
 //         // or both
 //         syscall                                                              // you can even put documentation here!  zero arguments example: foo
 //         syscall <>                                                           // zero arguments                                       example: foo  <>
 //         syscall <argc, arg declaration> <argument usage>                     // argc arguments,                                      example: foo  <2, int foo, float bar> <foo, bar>
 //         syscall <...>                                                        // up to 125 arguments of any type                      example: foo  <...>

-// comment, this can < contain anything % at @ all !

-#COMMENT_BEGIN
-this is a block comment
-    this can < contain anything % at @ all !
-#COMMENT_END

-// syscall documentation goes directly above syscall
+//
-// this can be
+//         // syscalls can also be typedef'd
+//         //
+//         // a typedef is like a mapping that maps the input of syscall A to the input of syscall B
+//
+//         // can map to any syscall that can accept specified argument types
+//         //   eg, struct IO arg -> int, int*
+//         //   eg, struct IO arg -> arg.input, &arg.outputInt   // passing arg.input would produce a compile error since it expects int* but we passed int
-// multiple comments
+//
-#COMMENT_BEGIN
-      or multiple
-#COMMENT_END
-#COMMENT_BEGIN
-      block comments
-#COMMENT_END
+//         //   eg, struct IO arg -> int, float*
+//         //   eg, struct IO arg -> arg.input, &arg.outputFloat // passing arg.outputInt or arg.input would produce a compile error since it expects float* but we passed int or int*
-// or both
+//         //
-syscall                                               // you can even put documentation here!  zero arguments                    example: foo
-syscall2 <>                                           // zero arguments                    example: foo  <>
-syscall3 <1532, arg declaration> <argument usage>     // argc arguments,                   example: foo  <2, int foo, float bar> <foo, bar>
+//         typedef syscall_from syscall_to <argc, arg declaration> <argument usage>   // typedef argc arguments,                              example: typedef foo foo1  <2, foobar f> <f.foo, f.bar>
-syscall4 <...>                                        // up to 125 arguments of any type   example: foo  <...>
+//         typedef syscall_from syscall_to <...>                                      // NOT SUPPORTED !!!
+IT IS IMPOSSIBLE TO RELIABLE TYPEDEF A VARADIC ARGUMENT !
 ```

 ## Usage